dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

 ## Data structure

-The following is a fragment of the `DQO` dataset.
+The following is a fragment of the `DQOps` dataset.
 Some columns were omitted for clarity.
 The `ip4` column of interest contains both valid and invalid IP4 address values.

 | ip4                 | result | date      |